This page has moved to here!

 Programs & Projects

 Successful dissemination of HIV-1 in infected individuals depends on efficient transmission of viral particles from infected (producer) to uninfected (target) cells.
 In vitro propagation studies have established that HIV-1 particles are most effectively transmitted to target cells if they bud at the so-called virological synapse (VS), a transient multiform (spatially and temporally) adhesion structure at the interface between producer and target cells.
-Such synaptic virus transmission is thought to be prevalent also in vivo, when HIV-1 spreads in secondary lymphoid organs of infected individuals.
+Such synaptic virus transmission is thought to also contribute to viral spread in vivo, e.g. when HIV-1 is transmitted to uninfected cells in secondary lymphoid organs of infected individuals.
 The events leading to the formation, maintenance, and disassembly of the VS are poorly understood, however.
 It remains also unclear why infected cells, which express the viral envelope glycoprotein (Env), do not always fuse with uninfected cells that carry the viral receptor, thus forming a syncytium.

 Approaches – Innovation

 For our investigations we are using various virological and cell biological methods.
-Particular emphasis has been placed on applying quantitative imaging methods, including restoration fluorescence microscopy and Fluorescence Recovery after Photobleaching (FRAP).
-We have also teamed up with Dr. Pierre-Emmanuel Milhiet at the Centre de Biochimie Structurale in Montpelier, France, who does single molecule analyses (SPT) of membrane proteins, and here at UVM we have recently embarked on Atomic Force Microscopy (AFM) studies and proteomic analyses of viral particles.
-Further, in our quest to use the most advanced techniques available, and together with Dr. David Warshaw and Dr. Douglas Taatjes, the chair of the Molecular Physiology and Biophysics Department and the Director of the Microscopy Imaging Center here at UVM’s College of Medicine, respectively, we are currently strategizing how to implement one of the newly developed super resolution microscopy techniques (also referred to as nanoscopy).
+Particular emphasis has been placed on applying quantitative imaging methods, including e.g. restoration fluorescence microscopy.
+We have also teamed up with Pierre-Emmanuel Milhiet at the Centre de Biochimie Structurale in Montpelier, France, who does single molecule analyses (SPT) of membrane proteins, and here at UVM we helped to implement super resolution microscopy.
+Using this new tool, we have already successfully visualized individual budding HIV-1 particles (e.g. see Roy et al., JVI 2013).

-While we attempt to adapt sophisticated techniques that will allow us to achieve nanometer resolutions with our imaging approaches, we are also moving in the opposite direction, scale-wise.
-It is becoming more and more evident that many cellular (and by extension also virological) processes are triggered, or at least are influenced, by cues received from the extracellular milieu.
-Therefore, in collaboration with Alan Howe (at the UVM Department of Pharmacology) we are moving our quantitative imaging analyses from 2D- into 3D-cell culture systems, as they better recapitulate the microenvironment of living tissue.
+While we will continue to adapt sophisticated techniques that allow us to achieve nanometer resolutions with our imaging approaches, we are also moving in the opposite direction, scale-wise.
+It is becoming more and more evident that likely all cellular (and by extension also virological) processes are influenced by cues received from the extracellular milieu.
+Therefore, in collaboration with Alan Howe (at the UVM Department of Pharmacology) we are moving our quantitative imaging analyses from 2D into 3D cell culture systems, as they better recapitulate the microenvironment of living tissue.
 We already found, for example, that small HIV-1-induced syncytia, as they were observed in lymphoid tissue, using intravital fluorescence microscopy, by our collaborator Thorsten Mempel (at MGH/HMS in Boston), can be recapitulated and thus further analyzed in such 3D in vitro systems e.g. by time lapse imaging and tracking of infected cells over several days.

 Thinking beyond viral pathogenesis

-Last but not least, while our research endeavor primarily aims at characterizing steps in the replication cycle of HIV-1 and influenza virus that may serve as targets for the development of anti-viral strategies, we try not to lose sight of the big picture.
-The classical definition of viruses as “obligate intracellular parasites” clearly does not render justice to these genetic entities, whose ancestors, self-replicating RNA-based genetic elements, are thought to have predated cellular life.
-Irrespective of whether or not the host immune system can control their levels of replication, relatively few viruses cause disease, and it is now clear that viruses and virus-like elements played important roles not only at the early stages of life but throughout evolution.
+Last but not least, while our research endeavor aims at characterizing steps in the replication cycle of HIV-1 that may serve as targets for the development of anti-viral strategies, we try not to lose sight of the big picture.
+The traditional definition of viruses as obligate intracellular parasites clearly does not render justice to these genetic entities, whose ancestors, self-replicating RNA-based genetic elements, are thought to have predated cellular life.
+Irrespective of whether or not the host immune system controls their levels of replication, relatively few viruses cause disease, and it is now clear that viruses and virus-like elements played important roles not only at early stages but throughout the evolution of life.
 Understanding these positive, even essential functions of viruses and virus-like elements will not only be interesting per se, it will also lead to a better understanding of how some of them, under certain circumstances, can inflict harm.